redox-os/website/content/news/rsoc-dwrr.md

 # Numbers

-For comparing the different schedulers, I built an [isolated testing harness](https://gitlab.redox-os.org/akshitgaur2005/sched-sim).
+For comparison with different schedulers, I built an [isolated testing harness](https://gitlab.redox-os.org/akshitgaur2005/sched-sim).
 Let's see their results!

 ## Idealised Workflow

-40000 tasks are initialised at t=0, these tasks are CPU-hogging and never block, their runtime is large enough that they will not finish in our simulation timeframe of 100000 ticks, and our simulated CPU has 16 cores
+40,000 tasks are initialized at `t=0`, these tasks are CPU-hogging and never block, their execution time is long enough that they will not finish in our simulation timeframe of 100,000 ticks, and our simulated CPU has 16 cores

 1. Round Robin